5 Reasons To Promote Employee Training And Development

-Organizations that provide training programs enjoy a good employer branding.
+Organizations that provide training programs enjoy excellent employer branding.
 Candidates are more interested in working in an environment that is up-to-date with industry standards.
 Therefore, an organization that provides employee training and development programs attracts more talent.

-Did you know that Amazon provides an intensive, month-long training and leadership program prior to hire?
+Did you know that Amazon provides an intensive, month-long training and leadership program before hiring?
 Amazon prepays 95% of tuition for employees at fulfillment centers to take courses in in-demand fields.
 A “Virtual Contact Center” trains employees to work from home.

 Amazon understands that to be successful in this rapidly evolving environment.
 It is imperative to promote employee training and development.